 Tooth extraction is within the scope of endodontics.
 When the endodontist performs a root canal, the infected pulp is removed and the inside of the tooth is meticulously cleaned and disinfected.
-The space will then be filled and sealed with a rubber-like material.
-After treatment, the tooth will receive a new crown or filling to strengthen it and it will resume normal function like any other tooth.
+The space is then filled and sealed with a rubber-like material, allowing the tooth to resume normal function like any other tooth.
 Like a root canal, tooth extraction begins with a local anesthetic to completely numb the area.

 Your dentist will then use special tools to loosen the tooth and remove it.
 You'll feel some pressure and hear some loud crackling and popping sounds, but it shouldn't hurt.
 A simple tooth extraction is required when the tooth to be extracted is visible and your dentist can remove it in one piece.
 If the tooth breaks into several pieces or a gumline incision is required to remove it, you need an oral surgeon to perform a surgical extraction of the tooth.

 Endodontists are specialized dentists who have gone through four years of dental training followed by two or three years of endodontic care.
 They are experts in treating dental pulp, which is the tissue inside the tooth.
 An endodontist can examine your condition and recommend the best treatment procedure to save your teeth.
 In certain cases, an endodontist may be able to perform an atraumatic extraction with minimal investment.

 This option can provide a fantastic result if you have an informed patient with no great alternatives, a somewhat tapered root, and an experienced endodontist who can competently complete the extraction.
 If you're dealing with toothache, whether it is dull and aching or sharp and throbbing, it's wise to consult your dentist or endodontist for answers.
 Through endodontic treatment, endodontists and dentists around the world allow patients to preserve their natural teeth for life.